Debler Eternia

 Debler Eternia, formerly known as Débler, is a Spanish symphonic metal band from Coslada, Madrid.
 The band is known for its heavy orchestral elements and albums based around famous works of film and literature.
-It is strongly influenced by Mägo de Oz, whose leader Txus di Fellatio was producer for Débler from 2016 to 2019, while in turn Débler's singer Rubén Kelsen became an usual replacement singer for Mägo de Oz.
+It is strongly influenced by Mägo de Oz, whose leader Txus di Fellatio was producer for Débler from 2016 to 2019, while in turn Débler's singer Rubén Kelsen became a usual replacement singer for Mägo de Oz.

 History

 Early stage

 Débler was founded in 2006 by brothers Sergio and Alex García, who gathered singer and guitar Víctor Suárez, drummer Nelson Valenzuela and keyboard and violin Dani Fuentes.
 They released in 2008 their first demo, Alcanzando mi destino, containing three songs.
 The following year they started production of a bigger work, but personal problems paralyzed the band until 2011, when they released it under the name Último deseo.
 They went into hiatus again until 2012, when Suárez left and was replaced by former Vestigia singer Adriän del Sol.
 With them they made El retrato, a concept work strongly divergent in style, inspired by Oscar Wilde's The Picture of Dorian Gray.
 This established the band's style.